-While pricing for each can and does differ depending on who you buy them from, the Manufacturer’s Suggested Retail Price is the same for all three product lines.
+While pricing for each can and does differ depending on who you buy them from, the MSRP is the same for all 3 product lines.
 What is the difference between Warrior Blend and Classic Protein then?

 First, let’s review the traits that all 3 of their lineups have in common…